Skip to main content

 Insurance does not typically cover a full-body MRI for screening.
 It is considered preventive and self-pay.
 HSAs and FSAs sometimes apply.
 We can help you decide if the spend matches your goals.

-You can often have a full-body MRI with claustrophobia, especially at imaging centers with wide-bore or open scanners like Prenuvo.
+You can often have a full-body MRI with claustrophobia, particularly at imaging centers with wide-bore or open scanners like Prenuvo.
 Some centers offer mild oral sedation.
 We can prescribe a one-time low-dose anxiolytic if needed.

 Deep-Dive Questions